j4w8n/supakit/README.md

 ```

 ### Declare onAuthStateChange
 Do this using Supakit's custom function.
-You'll need to pass in a Supabase client as the first parameter.

 ```html
 <!-- +layout.svelte -->